 - You could also apply if you have a background in mechanical, electrical or electronic work.

-- You can get information on courses, apprenticeships and entry routes on the Royal Aeronautical Society (RAeS) website.
+- You can get information on courses, apprenticeships and entry routes on the Careers in Aerospace website.

 - You need good general fitness to enter this work.
 You may have to pass a medical examination.